WokLibCodeClub/OnlineCodeclub/unfair_horserace.md

 You should then be able to follow the instructions in the videos, but ignore any references to trinket.

+(There may be one or two differences in the starter project compared to the videos.)

 ## Links to video summaries of the online sessions

 ### Video for first session - Saturday 6 March 2021